 Film & Video

 Your vision is unique.
 Not content to settle for what everyone else is doing, you’re curious, inventive and willing to take risks.
-Whether your interest is in narrative films, documentaries, music videos, experimental film or more, the UArts Film & Video program helps you create something meaningful.
+Whether your passion is for fictional narrative, documentary, music videos or experimental film, the UArts Film & Video program will help you transform your vision into reality.

-You'll learn about every aspect of the business from active professional filmmakers, including an Oscar nominee and recipients of the National Endowment for the Arts, Guggenheim and Pew Foundation fellowships, whose work has been screened on PBS, at the Whitney Museum of American Art and at the Museum of Modern Art in New York.
-You’ll collaborate with other students – writers, actors, dancers – in a city bustling with film productions, both Hollywood and independent.
-You'll use the same high-tech equipment the pros use, including 16mm and digital video cameras, a variety of digital video editing systems, a digital imaging and editing lab, and a specially built, acoustically isolated film-shooting studio.
+You'll learn about every aspect of the business from active professional filmmakers, including an Oscar nominee and recipients of the National Endowment for the Arts, Guggenheim and Pew Foundation fellowships, whose work has been screened on PBS, at the Whitney Museum of American Art and at the Museum of Modern Art in New York and in festivals around the world.
+You'll collaborate with other students – writers, actors, dancers, musicians, costumers and set designers – in a city bustling with film productions, both Hollywood and independent.
+You'll use the same high-tech equipment the pros use, including RED and Black Magic cameras, a variety of digital editing systems in our state-of-the-art digital imaging and editing labs, and a specially built, acoustically isolated film-shooting studio.

-In addition to creating your own film or video project, you'll do an internship, maybe on a film or TV show being shot in Philly – like “Silver Linings Playbook” and “It’s Always Sunny in Philadelphia” – or in New York, Los Angeles and abroad.
-You can produce a short film for a city-wide competition sponsored by the Opera Company of Philadelphia – in this past year’s contest, UArts students won all of the awards.
-This year, students are collaborating via the Internet with film students from the Royal Conservatoire in Glasgow, Scotland.
-And since we're just two hours from New York, you can go on day trips to tour the galleries and museums that showcase contemporary film and video.
+In addition to creating your own films, you'll do an internship, maybe on a film or TV show being shot in Philly – like "Silver Linings Playbook" and "It’s Always Sunny in Philadelphia" – or in New York, Los Angeles, or abroad.
+A class assignment might take on a city-wide film competition and the UArts entries will sweep the awards, as they did with a contest sponsored by the Opera Company of Philadelphia.
+Or you might find yourself collaborating via the Internet with film students from the Royal Conservatoire of Scotland, in Glasgow.
+You'll have study abroad options in England, Australia, Ireland, Finland, South Korea, Scotland, New Zealand and Italy.
+And in addition to exploring Philadelphia’s vibrant film and art scene, you’re only two hours from New York’s galleries and museums showcasing contemporary film and video.